-International guidelines state that all blood products must be tested for viruses such as HIV, and in most countries rigorous testing procedures are put in place.
+- International health guidelines state that all blood products must be tested for viruses such as HIV, and in most countries rigorous testing procedures are put in place.

 How do I know if the blood transfusion/transplant I’m receiving is safe?

 In most cases, it’s fine to assume the blood product you are receiving is safe.
-However if you are worried, it is your right to ask the healthcare professional if it has been tested for HIV or not.
+But if you are worried, it is your right to ask the healthcare professional whether it has been tested for HIV or not.

 Can I get HIV from donating blood?

-If you suspect that the needle your healthcare worker is using is not new or sterile then ask them to change the needle and check that it comes out of a sealed pack before agreeing to give blood.
+If you suspect that the needle your healthcare professional is using is not new or sterile then ask them to change the needle and check that it comes out of a sealed pack before agreeing to give blood.